Sugary drink tax: Hungary

-Hungary's tax, which came into effect in September 2011, is a 4 per cent tax on foods and drinks that contain large quantities of sugar and salt, such as soft drinks, confectionery, salty snacks, condiments, and fruit jams.
+Hungary's tax, which came into effect in September 2011, is a 4% tax on foods and drinks that contain large quantities of sugar and salt, such as soft drinks, confectionery, salty snacks, condiments, and fruit jams.
 In 2016, the tax has resulted in a 22% reduction in energy drink consumption and 19% of people reduced their intake of sugary soft drinks.

 India

 40% tax on sugary soda from 1 July 2017.

 Ireland

 Sugar tax introduced on 1 May 2018.
 The tax sees 30 cent per litre added to the price of popular sweetened drinks containing more than 8g of sugar per 100ml.

 Israel

-In 2022 Israel also imposed a sugary drink tax due to it adding to their obesity rates.
+In 2022, Israel also imposed a sugary drink tax due to it adding to their obesity rates.
 The tax has been cancelled as of 2023.

 Italy

-In 2018 several medical representatives forwarded an official letter to the Minister of Health Giulia Grillo containing a proposal to raise a 20% tax on sugary drinks, seen as a way to generate benefits for consumers' general health.
+In 2018, several medical representatives forwarded an official letter to the Minister of Health Giulia Grillo containing a proposal to raise a 20% tax on sugary drinks, seen as a way to generate benefits for consumers' general health.
 A debate emerged on the introduction of such a tax, seen on the one hand as a possible mean to promote a healthier diet, and on the other as a danger to the sugar industry.
 In September 2019 the Prime Minister Giuseppe Conte mentioned in a public speech the idea of introducing a tax "on carbonated drinks" (not specifying if it refers only to sugary drinks), referring to it as "practicable".

 By the end of 2019 the proposal of a tax on the consumption of sweetened soft drinks equal to 10 Euros per hectolitre in the case of finished products and 0.25 Euros per kilogram in the case of products to be diluted has been officially approved; its official start has been then postponed to 1 January 2022.
 The association of soft drinks and beverages producers has renewed its opposition to the proposal, estimating that it would have as an effect a contraction of the market equal to 16%.